Reflecting on Child Participation in public decision making

 The full-day seminar was organized by the National Commission for the Promotion of the Rights and Protection of Children and Young People and supported by the Portuguese Ministry of Labour, Solidarity and Social Security; the Parliamentary Assembly; the Council of Europa and Norway Grants.
 The Senate Room was packed with Members of Parliament, government officials and civil society to listen to presentations and discussions on the importance of the right of children to participate in public decision-making.

-Good practice examples from Ireland, the only country in Europe with a national strategy for children’s participation “Better Outcomes, Better Futures – 2014-2020” and from municipal level in Norway were presented.
-Portugal already has a legislation in place to implement child participation, but it lacks a programme and training to implement it stated Ana Guerreiro, Indendent Consultant on the Rights of the Child.
+Good practice examples from Ireland, the only country in Europe with a national strategy for children’s participation “National Strategy on Child and Young People’s Participation in Decision Making 2015-2020” and from municipal level in Norway were presented.
+Portugal already has a legislation in place to implement child participation, but it lacks a programme and training to implement it stated Ana Guerreiro, Independent Consultant on the Rights of the Child.

 Olive McGovern from the Irish Ministry for Children and Youth Affairs stated that a story of almost 20 years of commitment let to the development and adoption of its national child participation strategy.
 “Child participation is a practice and not a theoretical exercise”, she said and even without legal instruments you can be successful, though a legal basis can be supportive.

 Bragi Gudbrandsson, member of the UNCRC Committee from Iceland, told the audience in his intervention that Iceland adopted a new law that ensures that a children’s parliament has to be organized every year, starting on 20 November 2019.
 Its resolutions will be given go the Icelandic government and Parliament.